tendermint/go-amino/README.md

 // b0000 0001  0x01  byte to denote nil element
 // b0000 0100  0x04  "End struct" for `List`
 ```

+Finally, Protobuf's "oneof" gets a facelift.
+Instead of "oneof", Wire has
+Interfaces.

 An interface value is typically a struct, but it doesn't need to be.
 If it is
 a struct, then the prefix bytes or disfix bytes are followed by a field key.